wehu/leo-template/README.md

 This is a template based on lionrock[https://github.com/wehu/lionrock]

-By default, use verilator as simulator, plus systemc and uvm-systemc for testbench.
+By default, use verilator as simulator, plus systemc and uvm-systemc for co-simulation testbench.

 ## require